Accreditation

 Sponsor, Charter, Approvals, & Accreditation

-The Seminary is sponsored by the Church of God headquartered in Cleveland, Tennessee and operates under a charter of incorporation from the state of Tennessee and Bradley County.
-The School and its programs are approved by the Tennessee Higher Education Commission.
-The Seminary is also approved by the State Approving Agency for the training of eligible persons under the terms of the Veterans Education Benefits, and is authorized under Federal law to enroll international students.
+The Seminary is sponsored by the Church of God in Cleveland, Tennessee, and operates under a charter of incorporation from the State of Tennessee and Bradley County.
+The School and its programs are approved by the State Approving Agency for the training of eligible persons under the terms of the Veterans Education Benefits, and is authorized under Federal law to enroll international students.
+The Seminary operates in Tennessee under an exemption from the Tennessee Higher Education Commission.

-The Pentecostal Theological Seminary is accredited by the Association of Theological Schools in the United States and Canada (ATS – 10 Summit Park Drive, Pittsburgh, PA 15275-1103: Telephone number 412-788-6505; e-mail ats@ats.edu) to offer the Master of Divinity (MDiv), the Master of Arts in Church Ministries (MACM), Master of Arts in Clinical Mental Health Counseling (MACMHC), the Master of Theological Studies (MTS), Master of Arts in Counseling (MA(Counseling)), Master of Arts in Christian Studies (MACS), and the Doctor of Ministry (DMin) degrees.
-The Seminary is also approved to offer fully online all of its degree programs.
+The Pentecostal Theological Seminary is accredited by the Association of Theological Schools in the United States and Canada (ATS) to offer the Master of Divinity (MDiv), the Master of Arts in Church Ministries (MACM), the Master of Arts in Christian Studies (MACS), the Masters in Theological Studies (MTS), the Master of Arts in Counseling (MAC), the Master of Arts in Clinical Mental Health Counseling (MACMHC), the Graduate Certificate in Advanced Clinical Behavioral Health (GCACBH), and the Doctor of Ministry (DMin) degrees.
+For information concerning the accreditation of the Pentecostal Theological Seminary contact the Board of Commissioners of the Association of Theological Schools, 10 Summit Park Drive, Pittsburgh, PA, 15275-1103, or call 412-788-6505, or visit https://ats.edu.

 Policy and Procedures for Credit Hours